Bombing of Bahrain in World War II: Bahrain and Dhahran

 Rome declared that their bombers had set a new distance record, covering 3,000 miles on the outgoing trip from bases located in the island of Rhodes.
 American magazine Time wrote that the Italians insisted that the planes had been refueled from submarine tankers though in actuality, the planes had simply been loaded with fuel.

 Ettore Muti, party secretary of the National Fascist Party, took part in the Bahrain raid and in at least one of the bombings of Haifa, where another refinery was the target.

 The Bahrain raid was followed by other long-distance Italian raids on Ethiopia and Eritrea in 1942, and would have been repeated -with an advanced SM.82 bomber- in a raid on New York City in summer 1943 that never became true.
-Even a commercial aerial trip was done between Rome and Tokyo in summer 1942.
+Italians also flew from Rome to Tokyo in summer 1942.